jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 - **Questionable Professional Affiliation**: Collette used an @aol.com email address, not one associated with the Educational Service Center of Central Ohio (ESCCO), the agency FCS claims they hired.
 This raises questions about her official capacity and the legitimacy of her engagement.
 - **Overextension and Lack of Focus**: Collette mentioned being "involved with several investigations" and losing track of materials.
 This admission reinforces concerns about her ability to give full attention to each case, potentially compromising the quality and accuracy of her findings.

-- **Inadequate Preparation**: The email indicates that as of October 26, Collette did not have access to district manuals, which are hundreds of pages long.
+- **Inadequate Preparation**: The email indicates that as of November 26, Collette did not have access to district manuals, which are hundreds of pages long.
 Yet, she began conducting interviews the very next day, raising serious doubts about her preparedness and understanding of the district's policies and procedures.

-- **Inherent Bias in Information Gathering**: Given [Dr. Hatton's instructions to FCS administrators to suppress positive testimony](#dr-hattons-efforts-to-limit-positive-testimonies-in-the-ffe-investigation), there's a concern that Collette may have been "teaching to the test" - only documenting negative information that aligned with a predetermined narrative.
+- **Inherent Bias in Information Gathering**: Given [Superintendent Hatton's instructions to FCS administrators to suppress positive testimony](#dr-hattons-efforts-to-limit-positive-testimonies-in-the-ffe-investigation), there's a concern that Collette may have been "teaching to the test" - only documenting negative information that aligned with a predetermined narrative.

 !!! danger "Summary"
 	These revelations significantly undermine the credibility of the investigation.
 They suggest not only a lack of professional rigor in the investigative process but also raise questions about the objectivity and completeness of the findings. **The absence of recorded interviews, combined with these organizational and preparatory shortcomings, casts serious doubt on the reliability of the investigation's conclusions and the fairness of any actions taken based on its findings**.